Update December 2023

-We ask that you help us keep your personal information accurate, up to date and complete.
-You should contact us to update your personal information or advise us if the personal information we hold is not accurate, up to date or complete.
-You may ask to see the personal information we hold about you and to have it corrected if necessary.
+We ask that you help us keep your personal information accurate, up to date, and complete.
+You should contact us to update your personal information or advise us if the personal information we hold is not accurate, up to date, or complete.
+You may ask to see the personal information we hold about you and have it corrected if necessary.
 We will need to verify your identity before giving you access.

 You can access or update your personal information as follows:

 - If you have created a profile or an account on our website, you can update your information once you log in.

 If we do not provide you with access or refuse to update your information, we will provide you with the reason for refusal and complaint options available to you.

 If we incur a cost in giving you access to your personal information, we may need to charge you for the associated cost(s).

 There may be exceptional circumstances where we cannot provide you with access to your personal information because of reasons outlined in the Australian Privacy Principles, or where we consider your request to be frivolous or vexatious.
 In these cases, we will advise you in writing why we cannot provide you with the information and information about how to make a complaint about the refusal.